 My wife and I bought our first bus in 1984, it was on a whim.
 It was a lime green 1968 Blue Bird conventional church bus.
 The plan was to make it into a camper.
 That plan was a good one and in the long run, it prompted both my wife and I into passenger transportation careers.

 Whatever the reason for that wonderful spark, the day has finally arrived and you are now the proud owner of a yellow school bus.
 Driving your bus home, you are thinking about how you are going to make it your own and all the future adventures for your family and you.
-You are probably thinking what are we going to do first: pull the seats or maybe paint the bus or leave it yellow.
+You are probably thinking what are we going to do first: pull the seats or maybe paint the bus or leave it yellow?
 Yellow is a nice, cool color.

 I have put together some steps to follow so you can bypass some of the problems we had with our first yellow Skoolie.
 I am a certificated school bus driver in California, so maybe law enforcement officers were extra hard on me because I should have known the law.

 Step One: Go to your local Department of Motor Vehicles (DMV) and register your Skoolie as a housecar, motorhome, or RV.
-Each state and Canadian province have a different definition.
+Each state and Canadian province has a different definition.
 These are three of the most commonly used names.
 If you choose to skip this step for whatever reason, you may end up in trouble that will cost you your budget and maybe even your Skoolie.
 A bus is a commercial vehicle that carries fifteen or more passengers plus a driver.
-It has limitations of where it may be driven or parked.
+It has limitations on where it may be driven or parked.

-You need a commercial drivers’ license to drive a bus along with the proper endorsements.
+You need a commercial driver’s license to drive a bus along with the proper endorsements.
 In California that would be a Class B license with a passenger endorsement, air brake endorsement if the bus has air brakes, and of course commercial bus insurance which is not cheap.
 If you skip step one in California and get stopped by law enforcement, and don’t have the correct paperwork, it is going be very expensive when they impound your bus.

 Step Two: Get it insured as a motorhome.
 When inquiring about rates, do not call it a bus, bus means commercial.
 When asked about body style or manufacturer, then tell them a bus conversion as a reference if needed.